- EU Monitoring: Current socio-political developments in Europe

 Please note that the focus issue is only published in German.

-Threat to equality and human rights: the anti-gender movement in Europe
+Threat to democracy and human rights: the anti-gender movement in Europe

-Right-wing populist and anti-feminist movements mobilising against gender equality as well as sexual and reproductive health and rights (SRHR) have gained strength across Europe in recent years.
-This strengthening also brings to light an increasingly transnationally organised and financed independent anti-gender movement that attacks the rights of women and LGBTIQ* persons as well as civil society.
-This is evident not only at the national (and local) but also at the European level, where alliances are organising transnationally in attempting to undermine the foundations of the European Union and to reverse already existing consensus on the European level.
+Movements mobilising against gender equality and sexual and reproductive health and rights have gained strength across Europe in recent years.
+The strengthening also brings to light an increasingly transnationally organised and financed independent anti-gender movement that attacks the rights of women* and LGBTIQ* persons.

-The Newsletter 2/2021 of the Observatory provides an introduction to the emergence, main lines of argumentation, and actors of the transnational anti-gender movement in Europe.
-To do so, the Newsletter takes a look at the specific case of the Istanbul Convention.
+The Newsletter 2/2021 introduces the emergence, main lines of argumentation, and actors of the transnational anti-gender movement in Europe.
+To do so, the Newsletter looks at the specific case of the Istanbul Convention combatting gender-based violence.
 Furthermore, it provides insights into three focal topics: transnational financing structures of the anti-gender movement, increasing anti-trans attacks and corresponding counterstrategies, as well as gender-based cyber violence.